mattsunderland/csi21S/113/README.md

 1. Withdraw deadline = 5.17

 # Reading and Lecture Schedule
-Watch the lecture recordings
+By each Sunday below
-and read and annotate the corresponding Perusall by the dates below.
+1. Read and annotate the corresponding Perusall
+1. Watch the lecture recordings linked below
+1. Review the lecture notes linked below

 `A`.
 (2.7) [Recording 1] [2] [3] [Notes 1] [2] [3]
 `B`.
 (2.7)